 Best places to stay in Fort Lauderdale beach:

 luxury ($$$): The Ritz-Carlton, Fort Lauderdale This 5-star beachfront hotel provides an on-site spa, an infinity pool, private cabanas, as well as a private car parking.
-It has rooms with a flat-screen cable TV, marble bathroom, and floor-to-ceiling windows, a balcony with an ocean or Intracoastal waterway view.
-Close proximity to upscale shopping at The Galleria, Broward Center for the Performing Arts, and Fort Lauderdale-Hollywood International Airport.
+Close to upscale shopping at The Galleria, Broward Center for the Performing Arts.

 >> 🔍MORE HOTEL DEALS IN FORT LAUDERDALE BEACH <<

 Some of the most iconic buildings on Las Olas Boulevard include the Elbo Room bar and Riverside Hotel.
-These historic establishments are a throwback to old Florida, allowing you to soak up the history of Fort Lauderdale while you enjoy a drink or a night in comfortable accommodation.
+These historic establishments are a throwback to old Florida, allowing you to soak up the history of Fort Lauderdale.

-Beyond being centrally located and full of amenities, Las Olas also has a number of popular attractions as well.
-For example, the NSU Art Museum Fort Lauderdale, the Broward Center for the Performing Arts, Historic Stranahan House Museum, NSU Art Museum Fort Lauderdale, and the Museum of Science and Discovery are some of the highlights in this area.
+This area is home to the NSU Art Museum Fort Lauderdale, Broward Center for the Performing Arts, Historic Stranahan House Museum, NSU Art Museum Fort Lauderdale, and Museum of Science and Discovery.

 With its Modernist architecture and a collection of more than 6,000 pieces, including works by legendary artists such as Pablo Picasso, it is a must-see location for any fans of art visiting Fort Lauderdale.